Lizzie26/recipeblog/_posts/2021-02-03-stop-saying-never-judge-a-book-by-its-cover-it-is-what-you-are-meant-to-do.md

 ![](../uploads/download.jpg)

-Marine biology is clearly not someone’s strong suit, but this cover exudes laziness on a whole other level.
+Marine biology is clearly not someone’s strong suit, but this cover at the bottom exudes laziness on a whole other level.
 It reveals nothing about the target audience, genre, and definitely does not portray the visual story.
-On the contrary, the detailed illustration on the left connotes Moby Dick is a classic novel that deserves more than a stock photo of a shark!
+On the contrary, the detailed illustration on the top cover connotes Moby Dick is a classic novel that deserves more than a stock photo of a shark!
 The connotations of the colour red suggest danger which ties in with the stormy sea and reveals the themes of the story.
 The framing of the illustration along with the typography allows for the title to be readable and once again eye-catching.

 All of these titles have had various iterations but hopefully, after this blog post, you are all able to recognise a good book cover from a bad one.
-As for the small population of readers who have never judged a book by its cover, rest assured that you have now!
+As for the small population of readers who have *never* judged a book by its cover, rest assured that you have now!